 - Review the SUCCEED Annual Reflection, the CV/Resume, and the ECED Program of Study - Provide feedback on the CV/Resume as appropriate - Meet with student (with the Dissertation Committee, as appropriate) to discuss progress and goals.
-At this meeting, shape goals as appropriate for the following academic year. work with student to co-develop goals for the following academic year. - Have a separate meeting with student to give the student an opportunity to debrief the committee meeting and to provide you with feedback.
+At this meeting, shape goals as appropriate for the following academic year.
+Work with your student to co-develop their goals for the following academic year. - Have a separate meeting with the student to give them an opportunity to debrief the committee meeting and to provide you with feedback.